alexmolas/alexmolas.github.io/_posts/2024-06-21-leetcode-interviews.md

 toc: false
 ---

 For the last weeks at Wallapop, we have been interviewing candidates for a Data Scientist position.
-Our current interview process is quite standard: HR call, technical assignment, assignment defense, and call with stakeholders.
-There are some things we would like to change about the process, so we sat down to discuss it.
-During the meeting I saw my opportunity to propose one of my controversial opinions: "We should start doing Leetcode interviews" [^1].
-As expected, after stating such a bold opinion, no one agreed with me.
+Our current interview process is quite standard, but there are some things we would like to change about the process.
+We were talking about it during lunch, and I saw my opportunity to propose one of my hot takes: "We should start doing Leetcode interviews" [^1].
+And, as expected, no one agreed with me.
 Their main arguments against my proposal were

 - You're testing **useless skills**.
 - If you need these skills you can **learn them on the fly**.